 “For me first comes the story, or the location, many times it’s the main character—then the genre.”

-I began my quest as a music composer for films and commercials, earning my degree in music composition from the University of North Carolina School of the Arts.
-Working on my master’s degree at the University of Massachusetts I studied with Charles Fussell, a generous and gifted teacher.
-With his encouragement I won a number of awards, placing first at the BMI National Music Awards.
-First prize included the North Carolina Symphony Orchestra performing his “Two Songs for Soprano and Orchestra on Poems by Rilke.”
-And then . . . there were many different jobs along the way.
+I began my creative endeavors as a music composer earning my bachelor’s degree in music composition from the University of North Carolina School of the Arts.
+Working on my master’s degree at the University of Massachusetts, I studied with Charles Fussell, a generous and gifted teacher.
+With his encouragement, I won several awards, placing first at the BMI National Music Awards.
+The first prize included the North Carolina Symphony Orchestra performing his “Two Songs for Soprano and Orchestra on Poems by Rilke.”

-And yet, during that time, my passion for literature and writing was beginning.
+And yet, my passion for literature and writing began during that time.
 After being asked to direct a collection of ambitious teenagers in writing and acting in their first film for the Sonoma Film Festival—that was it, I was hooked.
-I do miss classical music composition, but truthfully, part of the experience of life is learning what really inspires you, perhaps what are you naturally good at and enjoy.
-Then it’s simply a push to excel.
+I still write and enjoy music.